Ahsome/NIMA-Notes/Med Notes/Diseases/Endrocrinology/Diabetes/Diabetes Mellitus.md

 ## Pathophysiology
 ### Type I DM
 Type I DM is an autoimmune disorder from a Type IV hypersensitivity reaction.
 It comes from immune-mediated destrution of the beta cells of the pancreas, and results in the loss of insulin.
-It has a multifactorial etiology (See [[Diabetes Mellitus#*Risk factors*:]])
+It has a multifactorial etiology (See [[Diabetes Mellitus#Risk factors:]])

 It commonly affects **children**, and has a bimodial distribution:
 1. First peak: 4-6 years
 2. Second peak: 10-14 yeas

 ### Type II DM
+Type II DM is a complex disorder of **insulin resistance**.
+This leads to hyperlgycemia.
+Initially, the pancreas responds with increasing insulin levels, but eventually fails.
+See [[Diabetes Mellitus#*Risk factors:]]

+It commonly affects **adults**, but rates in children have been rising

 ### *Gestational DM*
 Diabetes on the onset of gestation.
 Commonly diagnosed through the use of [[Glossary#^089fdb|OGTT]] rather than fasting glucose and A1c given expected insulin resistance in pregnancy.
 See [[Diabetes Mellitus#Investigations]]